 Take Your Dog to the Vet

 I cannot stress how important it is to take your dog to the vet.
-Diarrhea could just be an upset tummy from a change in diet or it could be the sign of a serious underlying condition.
+Diarrhea could result from an upset tummy from a change in diet or it could be the sign of a serious underlying condition.

-Regardless of what your dog is sick with, your vet can give you advice on how to best take care of your dog until he is back to his old self.
+Regardless of what's making your dog sick, your vet can give you advice on how to best take care of your dog so he can get back to his old self as soon as possible.

-Do not stress your dog out.
-Remember it's better for your dog to eat a little bit and keep it down than to get stressed out and start vomiting or worsen its diarrhea.
+Most importantly, do your best to not stress your dog out.
+Remember it's better for your dog to eat a little bit and keep it down than to get stressed out and start vomiting or worsen his diarrhea.

-Remember to keep your vet notified about any changes that have occurred in your dog as your vet will know the best course of action in treating diarrhea in dogs.
+Remember to keep your vet notified of any changes that have occurred in your dog as your vet will know the best course of action for your pooch.

 © 2011 Melanie Shebel